yak32/blog/_posts/2013-03-29-new-voxel-based-lighting.md

 image: /blog/images/uploads/2013/03/iron_cube_lighting.jpg
 categories: [game, iron cube]
 ---
-I implemented new CPU based lighting, which will helps with rendering on mobile devices.
-Lighting divided into sky and local lighting.
-Sky emits lights from top to bottom of voxel world, it creates shadows and darken caves.
-Local lights currently without shadows but uses normals of objects.
-Lights are calculated in editor and saved to file to help with load time on mobile devices.
+I implemented the new CPU based lighting, which helps with rendering on mobile devices.
+Lighting is divided into sky and local lighting.
+Sky emits lights from top to bottom of the voxel world, also it creates shadows and darkens caves.
+Local light's currently without shadows, but uses normals of objects.
+Lights are calculated in the editor and then saved to the file to help with loading time on mobile devices.